 My debut novel Lies, Mistakes and Misunderstandings was published by Crooked Cat in July 2016.

 It’s 1931.
 Not much has gone right for Jack since he left Cambridge last year.
 His career has failed to take off, his girlfriend has ditched him for someone with better prospects and he’s now received an invitation to their wedding.
-He dreads having to go there alone so when a beautiful girl he meets by chance offers to accompany him, he believes he has found the answer to his prayers.
+He dreads having to go there alone surrounded by his high-achieving peers so when a beautiful girl he meets by chance offers to accompany him, he believes he has found the answer to his prayers.
 But by accepting her offer he finds himself drawn into a world of intrigue and murder…

 Why I wrote it